 Family watching pelicans at Lake Manyara, Tanzania

-Families going on safari should be aware that although most safari camps and lodges welcome children of (nearly) all ages, some have a minimum age restriction of 4 and 12 years.
-If you are booking through an Africa Travel Specialist, this will be one of the aspects taken into consideration when selecting the appropriate accommodation.
-However, if booking direct, you must be sure to check the relevant child policy with the camp/lodge.
+Families going on safari should be aware that although most safari camps and lodges welcome children of (nearly) all ages, some have a minimum age restriction of anywhere between four and 12 years.
+If you are booking through an Africa travel specialist, this will be one of the aspects taken into consideration when selecting the appropriate accommodations.
+However, if you are booking directly, be sure to check the relevant child policy with the camp/lodge.

 2. Age Restrictions on Activities